suzanamelo-m/suzanamelo/content/posts/aws-for-absolute-beginners/index.md

 With so many paths to the Cloud, it's easy to feel overwhelmed.
 But trust me, it doesn’t have to be.
 The first lesson I learned through my learning journey, and that I recommend to you, is not to skip steps.
 Building a solid foundation will give you the base you need to go higher.

 As an absolute beginner, I lacked background and struggled to understand key definitions, products, and services.
-It was when the Cloud Essentials course on the AWS Skill Builder platform came in handy. 🥰
+It was when the Cloud Essentials course on the [AWS Skill Builder](https://skillbuilder.aws/) platform came in handy. 🥰

 ## AWS Skill Builder ⚒️

 ![AWS Skill Builder](/img/AWSSkillBuilder.png)

-AWS Skill Builder is part of AWS Training and Certification, offering a range of courses across various cloud specialties.
-While many labs and trainings are accessible by paying a monthly subscription of $29 USD, thankfully, the Cloud Foundations resources are completely free. 🙌🏻
+[AWS Skill Builder](https://skillbuilder.aws/) is part of AWS Training and Certification, offering a range of courses across various cloud specialties.
+While many labs and trainings are paid, thankfully, the Cloud Foundations resources are completely free. 🙌🏻

 To sign in and access the AWS Skill Builder resources, it is recommended by AWS that you create an **AWS Builder ID**, a free AWS personal profile that allows access to specific tools and services.
 You can read more about this credential [here](https://docs.aws.amazon.com/signin/latest/userguide/sign-in-aws_builder_id.html).